 Seng Yang has interned with MAEK during his undergraduate studies as well as worked on a part-time basis during his final year.
 He has assisted in various materials investigations projects since.
 This includes modern and antiquated building materials from modern and historic buildings.

 Seng Yang is well versed in numerous laboratory testing methods as well as non-destructive testing equipment including microwave moisture measurement, optical microscopy, portable XRF and various concrete measurement tools.
 He has undertaken investigations, surveying, diagnosis and treatment of conserved building materials.
 Other projects undertaken by Seng Yang consists of diagnosis of swimming pool leakage, flooring and architectural finishes failure, poor indoor air quality and failure of innovative materials such as light weight blocks, nano coating and metals just to name a few.

-Seng Yans is also certified infrared thermographer and conducts training for users particularly for building diagnosis purpose.
+Seng Yans is also certified infrared thermographer (Level 1) and conducts training for users particularly for building diagnosis purpose.

 Ms. Zoe Du Ziran

 Dip.
 Civil Engineering with Business

 Prior to joining MAEK, Zoe has worked as an assistant civil engineer as an intern, she is skilled with various drafting software such as AutoCAD and BIM, equip her with the understanding of the design procedure and construction process.

 She also has worked in interior design industry back in Australia, allowing her to familiarise with various design software such as Photoshop and SketchUp etc, allowing her to utilise her software skill in various projects.

 Currently conducting condition assessment, preparation of tender specification and project management.
 She is involved in condition assessment of various national monuments around in Singapore, employing the use of various non-destructive test methods to determine the condition of the historical buildings.